lagoueduCol/iOS-linyongjian/fastlane/README.md

 ```
 fastlane ios deploy_appstore
 ```
-Deploy the Production app to App Store
+Deploy the Production app to TestFlight and App Store

 ----